Sign-up for 10% OFF your first order 🔐

 What does UPF mean?

-More numbers and abbreviations in the world of sun protection is not what people need but that's where we are.
+More numbers and abbreviations in the world of sun protection is not what people need but here we are.

 There's an ever so subtle difference between SPF and UPF.
 SPF measures how effective a sunscreen is at blocking UVB rays only.
 For sunscreens, there is a separate measure for UVA.
 UPF measures how effective a fabric is at blocking both UVA and UVB - so in that respect, it's more holistic.